How to set up Folder Guard to stop downloading from the Internet

 Leave the rest of the properties of our new filter empty: the empty Apply to boxes have the same effect at Apply to all.
 That is, the filter would apply to all folders, and to any program accessing the file.
 The empty Except boxes have the same effect as Except none, meaning that no file, folder, or program would be excluded from this filter:

 Press OK to close the properties window.
 If it's a new filter you've just created, you will be prompted to enter a name for the filter.
 Give it a meaningful name such as Stop common downloads to remind yourself later on why you've created the filter:

-After the filter has been created, move it to the top of the list (using the Move Up command on the Filter menu) and assign the Read-only attribute to it (by, for example, right-clicking on the filter and choosing Access – Read-only from the shortcut menu).
+After the filter has been created, move it to the top of the list (using the Move Up command on the Filter menu) to make sure it will be used by Folder Guard before other filters you might have, and assign the Read-only attribute to it (by, for example, right-clicking on the filter and choosing Access - Read-only from the shortcut menu).
 A small (I) icon should appear in front of the filter, to indicate the Read-only attribute:

 (You may have other filters in the list, you can leave them as they are: if they have no icons in front of them, they will have no effect).